Manchester City qualify with Negredo hat-trick

 Aguero, lively from kickoff at the Etihad Stadium, took less than three minutes to put City in front with a penalty after Zoran Tosic brought David Silva down in the area.

-He rocketed the spot-kick into the top right corner of Igor Akinfeev's net for his sixth goal in successive games to become City's highest scorer in European competition with 11 goals, overtaking the record held by Francis Lee.
+He rocketed the spot-kick into the top right corner of Igor Akinfeev's net for his sixth goal in successive games.

 In the 20th minute the Argentine showed the skill that has also brought him five goals in the competition this season, turning defender Sergei Ignashevich with a cheeky backheel after a Sami Nasri pass and finding the bottom corner.